texas oncology more breakthroughs. more victories

 • Researchers are exploring the link between myelofibrosis and various gene mutations, such as JAK2, CALR, and MPL.

-• Exposure to petrochemicals and radiation may increase risk for developing myelofibrosis.
+• Exposure to petrochemicals and ionizing radiation may increase risk of developing myelofibrosis.

 • Primary MF carries a worse prognosis than secondary MF.